Omar Babun – Adult, Adolescent, and Couples Life Coach

 Until one day.

 It was up to me to be that one person that believed in them.
 I know firsthand how much it means to have people that care enough to vouch for you and push you beyond the limits that life circumstances impose on you.
 I understand pain and helplessness, but I know resilience and hope best.
 It is my ethical and Christian responsibility to share my life lessons.
-And it is what has brought me to coach kids, teens, and young adults who may be struggling or feel lost.
+And it is what has brought me to coach kids, teens, and adults who may be struggling or feel lost.

 I have abandoned my career as a biomedical engineer to pursue the complex ‘bio-psycho-social engineering’ of us human beings, as I like to call it.
+I work with adults, adolescents, and couples.

 I am a teacher and a coach, but I am forever a student looking to better himself and others.
 I continue to teach high school students and participate in Life Coach and Psychology trainings by Dr. Betsy Guerra, a renowned psychotherapist in Miami, Florida.